Last Updated on 28 August 2024 by Cycloscope

 The elder brothers of the mothers are called Nkhoswe, they are the guardians of the lineage and mentor the children of their sisters.

 The village is led by a chief (Mfumu), a position to which every resident of good character can aspire.
-The leaders and women of the village are subordinate to the regional leaders (Mwini Dziko), who were themselves subordinated to the paramount chiefs.
+The leaders and women of the village were subordinate to the regional leaders (Mwini Dziko), who were themselves subordinated to the paramount chiefs.

-Drinking beer, dancing at bars, and playing billiards seems to be man-only activities, moreover, women speak much less English than men, which means they have had, on average, less access to school.
+Drinking beer, dancing at bars, and playing billiards seem to be man-only activities, moreover, women speak much less English than men, which means they have had, on average, less access to school.
 The literacy rate among young people, between 15 and 24 years, is in fact 71% for females and 82% for males.

 Near the Tete junction we saw a monster, and then a faceless spirit, then a crowded circle of people… We approached, a bit intimidated… They let us in, with all the bikes, everyone staring at us, even the spirits.
 It is a Gule Wamkulu, spirits fight each other and compete in symbolic dances… (read more…)